Ancient Christian Literature

 The course aims at providing students with methodological and learning skills useful for future employment (with particular reference to teaching and communication).

 Course contents summary

-1) M. SIMONETTI, E. PRINZIVALLI, Storia della letteratura cristiana antica, EDB Editore, Bologna 2010;
+1) M. SIMONETTI, E. PRINZIVALLI, Storia della letteratura cristiana antica, ed.
+EDB, Bologna 2010 (selection)

 Assessment methods and criteria

-4) oral proficiency; correct use of language; ability to give proper answers to given questions.
+written and oral proficiency; correct use of language; personal reinterpretation of contents; ability to make inter-disciplinary connections; proper use of specialist language; ability to give proper answers to given questions.

-Students will have to fully achieve the first two assessment criteria and score a minimum of 60 percent or better to get a pass grade.
+Students will have to score a minimum of 60 percent or better to get a pass grade.